strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 :::: tab Starters

-## 🚀 Part 1: Create a new project with Strapi starters
+## 🚀 Part A: Create a new project with Strapi starters

 Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
 We offer starters for various use cases (blog, e-commerce solution, corporate website, portfolio) and technologies (Gatsby, Gridsome, Next, Nuxt).